gladly-team/next-firebase-auth/README.md

 **firebaseUser** - [`FirebaseUser`](https://firebase.google.com/docs/reference/js/firebase.User)`|null`

-The user from the Firebase JS SDK, if it has initialized.
+The user from the Firebase JS SDK, if it has been initialized.
 Otherwise, null.

 **signOut** - `Function => Promise<void>`

-A method that calls Firebase's [`signOut`](https://firebase.google.com/docs/reference/js/firebase.auth.Auth#signout) if the Firebase JS SDK has initialized.
-If the SDK has not initialized, this method is a noop.
+A method that calls Firebase's [`signOut`](https://firebase.google.com/docs/reference/js/firebase.auth.Auth#signout) if the Firebase JS SDK has been initialized.
+If the SDK has not been initialized, this method is a no-op.

 ### PageURL